 If chipmunk doesnt ship with a chipmunk binary your platform can understand (currently Windows and Linux 32bit and 64 bit are included) you will have to compile chipmunk before install.
 See section CHIPMUNK in this readme for (very simple) instructions.

 > python setup.py install

 or simply put the pymunk folder where your program/game can find it. (like /my_python_scripts/yourgame/pymunk).
 The chipmunk binary library is located in the pymunk folder.

-The easy way to get started is to check out the examples/ directory, and run ‘python contact.py’ and so on, and see what it does :) (Note: you will have to place /pymunk in the examples directory if you dont install pymunk to site-packages)
+The easy way to get started is to check out the examples/ directory, and run ‘run.py python arrows.py’ and so on, and see what each one does :)

 - pygame (optional, you need it to run most of the demos)